etingof/snmpsim/README.txt

 When Simulator is NOT running in --v2c-arch mode, e.g. SNMPv3 engine is used, similar rules apply to SNMPv3 context name rather than to SNMPv1/2c community name.
-In that case path construction would work like this:
+In that case device file path construction would work like this:

 <context-name> / <transport-ID> / <source-address> .snmprec
 <context-name> / <transport-ID> .snmprec